Top 10 Eating Strategies for Permanent Weight Loss

 The type of food you select can help you boost your metabolism and feel fuller and more satisfied longer.
 For example, protein reduces appetite and costs your body the most calories to metabolize.
 Fiber is filling and helps keep hunger at bay, helping you make wiser choices at major meals.

 Nutrition Together offers a calorie-controlled nutrition plan that, when combined with the Fitness Together exercise program, results in a safe and effective rate of weight loss.
-For more information about how Nutrition Together can help you succeed at your weight loss goals, visit your local Fitness Together studio.
+For more information about how Nutrition Together can help you succeed at your weight loss goals, contact John Smith, Owner xyz Fitness Together.